About

 Academic Appointments

-• Surgery Residency Program Director, Wyckoff Heights Medical Center (2023–present)
+• Surgery Residency Program Director, Brooklyn community hospital

 Research

-He received the Young Investigator Award from the American Society of Transplant Surgeons and American Society of Transplantation at the American Transplant Congress (Washington, DC, 2002).
+In 2002 he received the Young Investigator Award from the American Society of Transplant Surgeons and American Society of Transplantation at the American Transplant Congress held in Washington, DC.

 Publications